Who is NYTC?

 NYTC has helped hundreds of teens develop both theatrical and ‘life’ skills, while having buckets of fun.

-Working together helps deep and lasting friendships form and the process cultivates critical life skills, essential for living in today’s rapidly evolving world.
+Working together helps deep and lasting friendships form and the process cultivates critical life skills, essential for living in today’s rapidly evolving world, whatever you are planning in the future.

 Members learn by being part of a working theatre company